WOT-Lemons/pucker/README.md

 Connect a device.
 Syslog output is very helpful and relevant output from each stage in the process will be logged.

+Note: Though there are only 4 steps above, each of those steps has numerious intricacies you must master in order to pass through the Bridge of Hell unscathed.

 ## License